 Geotargeting advertising also relies on location targeting.
 This gives additional insight into how customers behave in particular localities:

-- Proximity targeting, a geofencing technology where you show promotions to people near your target location.
+- Proximity targeting is a geofencing technology where you show promotions to people near your target location.

 - Neighborhoods, which relies on demographic and visitation behavior within an area to show the right promotions.